zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

 Existing clock synchronization protocols can be classified into hardware-based protocols and software-based protocols.

 Hardware-based protocols often rely on dedicated hardware to ensure clock synchronization, such as Satellite Based Timing Service (SBTS) and Precision Time Protocol (PTP).
-The SBTS includes but not limited to Global Position System (GPS), BeiDou Navigation Satellite System(BDS), Global Navigation Satellite System(GLONASS), and Galileo satellite navigation system.
+The SBTS includes but is not limited to Global Position System (GPS), BeiDou Navigation Satellite System(BDS), Global Navigation Satellite System(GLONASS), and Galileo satellite navigation system.
 Software-based protocols, on the other hand, synchronize clocks through software packages running on systems, such as Network Time Protocol (NTP) {{?RFC5905}} and Simple Network Time Protocol (SNTP) {{?RFC4330}}.